nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

   // never close the manager, this is done by the service
   ```

-When using the Stream Processing pattern you don't have to use the LogManager directly:
+When using the Stream Processing pattern, you do not have to use the LogManager directly.</br>
-Register your processor, by providing:
+Register your processor by providing:
   - a Java Class that defines a topology of computations
-  - some settings that describes the stream configuration (partitions, codec) and how to run the computation (concurrency, policies)
+  - some settings that describe the stream configuration (partitions, codec) and how to run the computation (concurrency, policies)
-The StreamService will run a set of computation thread pools called a Processor when starting.
+The `StreamService` will run a set of computation thread pools called a Processor when starting.

   ```xml
    <streamProcessor name="myStreamProcessor" class="org.nuxeo.runtime.stream.tests.MyStreamProcessor"